-During 2014 and Q1 2015, Advantage continued with its program to delineate the Glacier land block vertically by drilling and testing wells in intervals other than the historically drilled Doig and Lower Montney.
-To date, a total of 16 horizontal wells and 3 vertical recompletions have tested intervals other than the Lower Doig or Lower Montney.
+During 2015, Advantage continued with its program to delineate the Glacier land block vertically by drilling and testing wells in intervals other than the historically drilled Doig and Lower Montney.
+To date, a total of 23 horizontal wells and 3 vertical recompletions have been drilled in intervals other than the Lower Doig or Lower Montney.
 This development has resulted in significant delineation and de-risking of the liquid rich Middle Montney resource potential at Glacier.

 Advantage owns and operates a 100% working interest gas plant located at 5-02-76-12W6.
-The plant has a licenced throughput capacity of 160 MMcf/d of raw dry gas.
-A major expansion of the plant will be completed in July 2015 to increase the capacity to 260 MMcf/d including the addition of a shallow cut liquid extraction process.
+The plant has a licensed throughput capacity of 260 MMcf/d of raw gas.
+A major expansion of the plant was completed in 2015 to increase the capacity from a licensed level of 160 MMcf/d to 260 MMcf/d including the addition of a shallow cut liquid extraction process.
 All gas is sold through Advantage's 22 kilometer sales pipeline into the TransCanada pipeline system.
-The operating cost structure of the Glacier field is very favorable with combined field and plant operating costs averaging \$0.32/Mcfe in 2014.
+The operating cost structure of the Glacier field is very favorable with combined field and plant operating costs averaging \$0.35/Mcfe in 2015.